rudrakshkapil/rudrakshkapil.github.io/research.md

 ---

-<p align="center">This section summarises my research interests and is an archive of the research papers I have written and published.
+<p text-align="center">This section summarises my research interests and is an archive of the research papers I have written and published.
 I primarily work in the domain of deep learning-based computer vision.</p>

-<p align="center"><a href="https://scholar.google.com/citations?user=rwVTegUAAAAJ&hl=en&oi=ao">Link to my Google Scholar page.</a></p>
+<p text-align="center"><a href="https://scholar.google.com/citations?user=rwVTegUAAAAJ&hl=en&oi=ao">Link to my Google Scholar page.</a></p>

 ---